 a beginner's guide

-Stop programming the route.
-Specify the destination.
+Stop mapping the route.
+Name the destination.

 the same prompt, before and after